womenhackfornonprofits/whfnp-volunteer-portal-api/README.md

 Dev Setup Instructions

 You will need Java 1.8 installed

-You will need MYSQL installed and set up username and password
+You will need MYSQL installed and set up a username and password

 Clone the git hub repository with the command: git clone https://github.com/womenhackfornonprofits/whfnp-volunteer-portal-api.git